An Interview with Matt Roberts

+In the past, you’ve trained politicians, international film stars, musicians, fashion designers and professional athletes.
 How do you attract high-profile clients, was it something you chased actively or did it happen naturally?

 You should never go into personal training with the idea of chasing well-known clients or celebrities.
 If you go in with the idea of chasing in that way then you end up being disappointed or looking desperate.
 For me, securing those clients came about because I had a fantastic venue and provided great service.
 From there the brand became well known.
 This attracted a variety of people, whether that’s high net worth or just well known, or those two combined.

 The way to make sure you retain that client base, those celebrities, is to make sure you maintain that level of extreme confidentiality.
 You have to ensure that whatever you’re talking about with these well-known people stays between you and them.
 The moment you break that trust, it’s not just that one person that’s affected but everyone beyond that.
 If you’re seen as someone who reveals confidential information then you’re doomed.